-I have created this blog to extend my professional knowledge, share my teaching and learning journey and build a professional network with other like minded educators.
+I created this blog way back in 2008 to extend my professional knowledge, share my teaching and learning journey and build a professional network with other like minded educators.

 My teaching journey starting in 2003 when I graduated from Griffith University with a Bachelor of Education majoring in Mathematics and Computing.
 Since then my learning curve has been exponential, and I am currently psyched about leading education in the digital age and engaging with digital learners.

-* The contents of this blog does not necessary reflect the views of Education Queensland or Cleveland District State High School.
-It is just my words and my views.
+* The contents of this site are my views and may not reflect the views of Education Queensland or Cleveland District State High School.

-2013: Living it.
-Twins turn 2, Sophie turns 5 and I get promoted to Deputy Principal.
+2013: Twins turn 2, Sophie turns 5 and I get promoted to Deputy Principal.

 2012: Brisbane Lions finish outside the top eight (again).
 Our house continues to get trashed by our three little cherabs.